PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Acceptance tests
-This type of test **shouldn't know any implementation details** of our application.
-Typical acceptance test should focus on user flow testing.
-It includes happy paths testing or in the smaller scope, checking multiple components integrated together on specific a page.
+This type of test **shouldn't rely on any implementation details** of our application, like the names of functions and variables.
+Typical acceptance tests should focus on user flow testing.
+It includes happy paths testing, or in a small scope, checking multiple components integrated together on specific a page.

 ![image](https://user-images.githubusercontent.com/1891508/66642949-42be2b80-ec0d-11e9-8a5d-4078e36400f6.png)

-A typical scenario that most apps needs to handle one way or another is the creation of a new user.
-After user creation, app redirects to the listing on `/users` route.
+A typical scenario that most apps needs to handle is the creation of a new user.
+After user creation, the app redirects to the listing on `/users` route.

-We can use a blueprint to create a new acceptance test:
+We can use an Ember CLI command to create a new acceptance test:

 ```
 $ ember generate acceptance-test add-user
 ```

-Sample test can look as follows:
+A sample test can look as follows:

 ```javascript
 import { module, test } from 'qunit';